Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-Students working both in the classroom and in a First Nations community will apply an Indigenous research methodology in one of the following specific issue areas: land and treaty making, resource management, Indigenous governance, social justice and education, or health.
+Students working both in the classroom and in an Indigenous community will apply an Indigenous research methodology in one of the following specific issue areas: land and treaty making, resource management, Indigenous governance, social justice and education, or health.

 IPK 404